-CAPITALIZED: When the cost to acquire or add to equipment are depreciated over the life of the equipment rather than expensed in the period incurred.
-The cost is recorded in an asset account and depreciation expense is recognized over the useful life of the equipment.
+CAPITALIZED: When the cost to acquire or add to an asset are depreciated over the life of the asset rather than expensed in the period incurred.
+The cost is recorded in an asset account and depreciation expense is recognized over the useful life of the asset.